-US trucking safety worries grow
+US trucking safety worries grow18th October 2019

 In the US, the haulage and trucking industry is big business.
 With revenues reported to be in excess of $700 billion, approximately 5 million truck and bus drivers share the country’s roads alongside more than 250 million motorists.
 But as the trucking industry has grown so too has the number of crashes, leading to huge insurance claims and calls for the industry to make greater investment in technology and training to help improve road safety.